 A Tribute to Native American Leaders for Native American Heritage Day/Month

-Dennis Banks (born April 12, 1937), a Native American leader, teacher, lecturer, activist and author, is an Anishinaabe born on Leech Lake Indian Reservation in northern Minnesota.
+Dennis Banks (April 12, 1937 - October 29, 2017), a Native American leader, teacher, lecturer, activist and author, is an Anishinaabe born on Leech Lake Indian Reservation in northern Minnesota.
 He has been a longtime leader of the American Indian Movement, which he co-founded in 1968 with other Native Americans in Minneapolis.
 He's best known for leading the 1973 occupation by militant Indians of Wounded Knee, South Dakota.
 In February of 2012, Banks received the Living Legends Award in Washington DC for his contributions as a co-founder of the American Indian Movement and his ongoing committed to the well being of the American Indian community.
 Banks has also had roles in the movies: War Party (1988), The Last of the Mohicans (1992), Thunderheart (1992), and Older Than America (2008).
 Banks also is involved in making music.
 The musical release Still Strong (1993) features Banks' original work as well as traditional Native American songs.
 He can also be heard on other albums: Peter Gabriel's Les Musiques du Monde and Peter Matthiessen's No Boundaries.
 In 2012, Dennis Banks joins forces with Golden Globe and Grammy Award-Winning artist Kitaro in celebration of our Earth in the new CD, Let Mother Earth Speak.
 Banks published his autobiography, Ojibwa Warrior: Dennis Banks and the Rise of the American Indian Movement, in 2004.

 Russell Means 1987